-BROADWINDSOR AREA NEIGHBOURHOOD PLAN MARCH 2018
+BROADWINDSOR AREA NEIGHBOURHOOD PLAN OCTOBER 2018

-This non-technical summary explains the scope and main findings of the Strategic Environmental Assessment (SEA) of the Broadwindsor Area Neighbourhood Plan, at its pre-submission draft plan stage.
+This non-technical summary explains the scope and main findings of the Strategic Environmental Assessment (SEA) of the Broadwindsor Area Neighbourhood Plan.

 The assessment has been undertaken to comply with the SEA Regulations.
 It is subject to consultation with the Environment Agency, Natural England and Historic England, the public and any other interested parties.
 It considers the likely effects of the plan on the environment, and its evaluation includes an assessment of reasonable alternatives.
 It also considers appropriate mitigation and monitoring measures.